clinics

 Evaluation process

-Following this, if you wish to proceed, several appointments will be booked with different members of the interdisciplinary team to help determine if a cochlear implant is an option for your child.
+If you wish to proceed, you will fill out and return the patient questionnaire to the clinic.
+Several appointments will be booked with different members of the interdisciplinary team to help determine if a cochlear implant is an option for your child.

-• Audiology review to measure the child’s hearing levels, and evaluate hearing aid benefit
+• Audiology review to measure the child’s hearing levels, and evaluate hearing aid benefit.
+Please note: this may take up to three hours and may take additional appointments to gather all the information needed

 • A review of the early intervention services that the child has received, and how the child has progressed